joostpapendorp/java-template/docs/getting-started.md

 **Please make sure to document your installation process and update this guide where needed!**

 As the latest user of this guide *you* will become the expert  on the current installation process.
-By maintaining this guide, you help your future colleagues to contribute.
+By maintaining this guide, you help our future collaborators to contribute.

 Enjoy and happy contributing,
  Joost Papendorp, march 2020